cgrgrbz/cgrgrbz/README.md

 ![Çağrı Gürbüz - Industrial Engineer](https://raw.githubusercontent.com/cgrgrbz/cgrgrbz/master/github-cover.png)

 *I am an industrial engineer who is curious about the open-source tools and technologies for productive working environments.
 I have interest in optimization solutions, operations research tools, and more.
-I am currently improving my Java skills with Spring Framework.
-I am trying to improve my optimization, and simulation skills trough the way of developing the models in Java/Python.*
+Currently improving  my optimization, and simulation skills trough the way of developing the models in Java/Python.*

 ## Contact me trough:
 - <img width="3%" src="https://content.linkedin.com/content/dam/me/business/en-us/amp/brand-site/v2/bg/LI-Bug.svg.original.svg" alt="Çağrı Gürbüz - Industrial Engineer">&nbsp;<a href="https://www.linkedin.com/in/cagrigurbuz/">*in/cagrigurbuz*</a>